-Château du Cléray Muscadet Sèvre et Maine sur lie Cuvée de Garde 2002
+Château du Cléray Muscadet Sèvre et Maine sur lie 2002

 This week’s wine provides me with an opportunity to take a quick look at a well-regarded producer that I haven’t yet had a chance to profile on Winedoctor; I am referring to the Sauvion family, of Château du Cléray, which is situated just outside Vallet to the southeast of Nantes.

-The Sauvions arrived here in 1935, in the shape of Yves and Jean-Ernest, although today it is Pierre-Jean, Yves' son, who is in charge.
+The Sauvions arrived here in 1935, in the shape of Ernest Sauvion, although today it is Pierre-Jean, Yves’ son, who is in charge.
 Perhaps one of the longest-established domaines in all the Nantais, the château came complete with ancient vaulted cellars.
-The vineyards acccount for 38 hectares, most of which are within the Muscadet Sèvre et Maine appellation, both rivers flowing to the southwest of the estate before their union just before Portillon, not long before the waters flow into the Loire itself at Nantes.
-They are naturally planted up with Melon de Bourgogne, Muscadet's grape, although there is also 1 hectare of Chardonnay and 1.8 hectares of Gros Plant.
+The vineyards account for 38 hectares, most of which are within the Muscadet Sèvre et Maine appellation, both rivers flowing to the southwest of the estate before their union just before Portillon, not long before the waters flow into the Loire itself at Nantes.
+They are naturally planted up with Melon de Bourgogne, Muscadet’s grape, although there is also 1 hectare of Chardonnay and 1.8 hectares of Gros Plant.